hambyhacks/100DaysOfGo/README.md

 1. Getting easily bored when learning.
 <details><summary>Possible Solution</summary>
-  Fix: Make small and manageable goals every day and reward yourself after achieving such goals.
+  Make small and manageable goals every day and reward yourself after achieving such goals.
 </details>

 2. "That was easy!" mindset in tackling the basics of programming.
 <details><summary>Possible Solution</summary>
- *Fix: Basics are the foundation of learning.*
+ Never skip the basics because it is the foundation of learning.
 </details>

 3.Gets easily discouraged by mistakes and failures.
 <details><summary>Possible Solution</summary>
- Fix: We learn by mistakes.
+  We learn by mistakes.
 Do not let failures let you down instead learn from them.
 </details>

 ## Goals at the end of 100th Day and beyond